open-rmf/rmf-web/packages/reporting-server/README.md

 ### PostgresSQL URL

-Once the above steps are finished you can build your bd_url:
+Once the above steps are finished you can build your db_url:

 ```
 postgres://<user>:<password>@<host>/<database>